Starting from KeeneticOS version 3.3, you can use WireGuard VPN to connect to the local network of the Keenetic router remotely.

-Below is an example of how to connect to a server from an iPhone running the iOS operating system.
+Below is an example of connecting to a server from an iPhone running the iOS operating system.

-To connect to the Keenetic WireGuard server in your iOS mobile device, you can use the free application WireGuard.
+To connect to the Keenetic WireGuard server on your iOS mobile device, you can use the free application WireGuard.

 1. Install the client, find the WireGuard shortcut on the desktop and launch it.